SparkPost/support-docs/articles/faq/update-on-pricing.md

 ## If I upgrade can I go back to my old plan?

 No, old plans will no longer be available.
-You have the option to select any of the currently available paid plans or the current free “Test” plan with a limit of 500 emails/month and 100 emails/day.
+You have the option to select any of the currently available paid plans or the current free “Test” plan with limits of 500 emails/month and 100 emails/day.

 ## I’m on a SparkPost Free account, how does this affect me?